-Launch your career as a health-care administrator through our certified degree program.
+Launch or advance your career as a health-care manager through our certified degree program.

 Efrain Solis, B.S.
 '10, M.S.
 '12, talks about why he chose UB's Health Systems Management program.

 This Bachelor of Science program: